Fractional Investing: How Small Investors Are Owning Big Stocks

 Are fractional shares worth buying?

-Yes, fractional shares are worth buying, especially for small investors who want exposure to premium companies without large capital.
+Fractional shares can be useful for small investors who want exposure to premium companies without committing large capital, though risks and regulations must be considered.

 What are the benefits of fractional investing?